One-shot decoupling: Introduction

 The notion of decoupling has various applications in information theory and in physics.
 Many of these applications have in common that decoupling of a system $B$ from a system $E$ is used to show that $B$ is maximally entangled with a complementary system, $R$.
 Indeed, under the assumption that $R$ is chosen such that the joint state, $\rho_{B E R}$, is pure, $\rho_{B E} = \rho_{B} \otimes \rho_{E}$ immediately implies that there exists a subsystem $R'$ of $R$ such that the state on $\rho_{B R'}$ is pure.
 If, in addition, $\rho_B$ is fully mixed, $\rho_{B R'}$ is necessarily maximally entangled.

-In the context of information theory, this type of argument is, for example, used to analyze \emph{}~\cite{HoOpWi05Nat,HoOpWi07CMP}, i.e., the task of conveying a subsystem from a sender to a receiver | who already holds a possibly correlated subsystem | using classical communication and entanglement.
-Another example, where decoupling is used in a similar fashion, is the \emph{Quantum Reverse Shannon Theorem}~\cite{BSST02,BDHSW09,BeChRe09}.
-In fact, the proof of this theorem given in~\cite{BeChRe09} refers to a coherent form of state merging (also known as the \emph{Fully Quantum Slepian Wolf } or \emph{Mother Protocol}~\cite{FQSW}) where the classical communication is replaced by quantum communication.
+In the context of information theory, this type of argument is, for example, used to analyze state merging~\cite{HoOpWi05Nat,HoOpWi07CMP}, i.e., the task of conveying a subsystem from a sender to a receiver | who already holds a possibly correlated subsystem | using classical communication and entanglement.
+Another example, where decoupling is used in a similar fashion, is the quantum reverse Shannon theorem~\cite{BSST02,BDHSW09,BeChRe09_2}.
+In fact, the proof of this theorem given in~\cite{BeChRe09_2} refers to a coherent form of state merging (also known as the fully quantum Slepian Wolf or mother protocol~\cite{FQSW}) where the classical communication is replaced by quantum communication.
 Decoupling can also be used for the characterization of correlation and entanglement between systems, erasure processes, as well as channel capacities (see, e.g., \cite{GrPoWi05,Buscemi09,HHWY08}).
-In addition, its classical analogue, \emph{Privacy Amplification}~\cite{BBCM95,RenKoe05}, is widely used in classical and quantum cryptography.
+In addition, its classical analogue, privacy amplification~\cite{BBCM95,RenKoe05}, is widely used in classical and quantum cryptography.

 Decoupling processes are also crucial in physics.
-For example, the evolution of a thermodynamical system towards thermal equilibrium can be understood as a decoupling process, where the system under consideration decouples from the observer (somewhat analogous to the considerations in~\cite{LPSW09}).
-Recent work indeed suggests that there is a close relation between smooth entropies and quantities that are relevant in thermodynamics~\cite{DRRV09,RARDV10}.
-Similarly, black hole radiation may be analyzed from such a point of view~\cite{HayPre07}.
+For example, the evolution of a thermodynamical system towards thermal equilibrium can be understood as a decoupling process, where the system under consideration decouples from the observer (somewhat analogous to the considerations in~\cite{LPSW09,Partovi1,Partovi2}).
+Recent work indeed shows that there is a close relation between smooth entropies and quantities that are relevant in thermodynamics~\cite{DRRV09,RARDV10,diploma-hutter,Faist12,Aberg13,Horodecki13}.
+Similarly, black hole radiation may be analyzed from such a point of view~\cite{HayPre07,braunstein-pati,braunstein-zyczkowski}.
+Finally, one-shot decoupling techniques were also applied in solid state physics in order to show that 1D quantum states with exponential decay of correlations have an efficient classical approximate description as a matrix product state~\cite{Brandao12}.

 \paragraph{History and Related Work.}